ahmettoguz/monitor-grafana/README.md

 - Check [`prometheus`](https://github.com/ahmettoguz/core-prometheus) repository to integrate prometheus to grafana

-- Add prometheus data source with docker service name as `http://prometheus:9090/prometheus`.
+- Add Prometheus data source with the name `prm` and the host URL `http://prometheus:9090/prometheus`.

 - Add basic auth to datasource if exists.